MTPrime/capstone1_campsite_analysis/README.md

 4) Yosemite
 5) Sawnee Campground - Georgia

+Here I looked only at labeled categories and how those labels compared to the reservation per campsite average.
+Part of the issue with this method is that the labeled category size is often only a small fraction of the total 75,000 campsites.
+Also, this only accounts for campsites with labels.
+The Shenango example above shows that the true state of campsites is not always captured in the attributes.

 ![Traits vs Popularity](img/traits_vs_popularity.png "Traits versus Popularity")

+Here I lumped all attributes in a category together to see if labeling a category has an effect on reservation ratio.
+(In the case of negatives, they are grouped together as well.)

 ![Top 12 traits vs popularity](img/traits_ranked_by_popularity.png "Top 12 traits vs popularity")